Vunnupyx/clight/services/ContainerKeys/readme.md

 ## Installation

-This service ist already install on MDC Light Golden Image . `containerkeys.service` is located at _/etc/systemd/system_.
+This service ist already install on MDC Lite Golden Image . `containerkeys.service` is located at _/etc/systemd/system_.
 The Shell script `containerkeys.sh` is located inside _/root_.

 Service must be enabled via `systemctl enable containerkeys.service` for starting on automatically.